FlorianLicari/ExData_Plotting1/CodeBook.md

 * CodeBook.md
 * scripts, folder containing the four scripts generating the figures
 * figure, folder containing the four generated images.

-* "household_power_consumption.txt", the data in ".txt" format
+To work, the "household_power_consumption.txt" have to be in the working directory.